shuuse/message-api/README.md

 - 403 Forbidden: Invalid or missing API key
 - 404 Not Found: Message ID not found when marking as read

+## Privacy Policy

+The API includes a privacy policy that outlines how we handle message data.
+The policy covers:
+- Types of information collected
+- Data retention policies
+- Security measures
+- Message limitations

+You can view the complete privacy policy at: https://message-api-0rws.onrender.com/privacy

+This privacy policy URL is included in the OpenAPI schema and is required for ChatGPT Actions integration.
+If you're forking or modifying this project, make sure to update the privacy policy to reflect your specific implementation.

 ## API Documentation

 When running the service, visit `/docs` to see the automatic OpenAPI documentation and test the endpoints interactively.